tobruun/QRsalaus/README.md

 # Secure QR

 Serverless option for encrypted QR-codes.
 This project includes a proof of concept with a working python implementation.
+This is a project work for the course Cybersecurity Project in University of Oulu.

 The basic idea is to generate safe, encrypted and available offline QR-codes.
 QR-codes are secured with a password which are hashed using Argon2id.
 This project includes a spesification for implementation to other projects.